RockinY/core-api/README.md

 # core-api

-Second attempt to seperate the api part of project spectrum to a single project and make it dockerized.
+Second attempt to seperate the api part of project spectrum to a single project and make it dockerized